ranielhitan/RanielWs3-PageBot/README.md

 ![](Screenshot_20241017-201238_1.png)
 **You can now use the bot to all users once they messaged you**

+## How to Change Admins
+- To get the ID: Type /id
+- ID should be like this: `8439419946124905`—and yes it's not a user ID from your profile
+- To change the admin list — locate to `ws3/api.js` and find the `admin` array[].

 ## Credits
   - This file is originally from muhammadoren's [Ai-Page-Bot](https://github.com/muhammadoren/Ai-Page-Bot).
   - **Joshua sy (deku)** - API